 This also was in line with previous strategies used on these pages and also supports a strategy I’ve used for years.
-My goal as a marketer is to get engagement on photos in hopes that when I post a link to my website those that engage with the photo are more likely to see that link post in their newsfeed due to Facebook’s algorithm.
-It’s a proven strategy you can read more about here.
+My goal as a marketer is to get engagement on photos, so when I post a link to my website, those followers who engage with the photo are more likely to see that link post in their newsfeed due to Facebook’s algorithm.

 The Grace Bible Church is a bit more challenging as there isn’t a blog for the church.
 So most links will be either to a worship album they are trying to get people to download or to simply articles relating to Christianity.
 Images will be spiritual related or funny.

-In the end I decided on: AgoraPulse, Hootsuite, Buffer and of course Facebook.
-My assumption is these are apps most reading this blog post will be familiar with and are probably the most used by social media managers.
-They also each have free trials or free plans you could use to get started posting!
+In the end, I decided on: AgoraPulse, Hootsuite, Buffer, and Facebook.
+These are apps that most people reading this article are familiar with and are probably the most used by social media managers.
+These third-party apps also each have free trials or free plans you could use to get started posting.

-To get true data on whether or not Reach is impacted by apps I wanted to ensure every app posted different types of content and in different time slots and days per week.
+To get true data on whether Reach is impacted by apps, I wanted to ensure every app posted different types of content and in different time slots and days per week.

 My hope with this schedule is each app gets seen by every user and gets different post types.
-Thus giving us a truly equal playing field for our results.
+This will give us a truly equal playing field for our results.